rbowsley/lamplighthelp/source/20-6-2_Charge_Module-_Creating_Invoices.markdown

 ![Creating Invoices from Profiles](20.6.2f.png)

 - This will open a form to where you can add additional invoice information.
 - When you have finished click 'save'.
-This creates invoice details as specified, and prepare an export file that you can use to import into your accounting software. {{Lamplight}} does not create printable invoices itself; it is better to do this within your existing accountancy software.
+This creates invoice details as specified, and prepares an export file that you can use to import into your accounting software. {{Lamplight}} does not create printable invoices itself; it is better to do this within your existing accountancy software.

 ###### charge module